Macronutrients explained

 Calculate your macros with FoodCraft

-The FoodCraft macronutrient calculator determines your ideal distribution of protein, carbs, and fats based on your profile, goals, and activity level.
+The FoodCraft macronutrient calculator determines your ideal breakdown of protein, carbohydrates, and fats according to your profile, goals, and activity level.
 You get personalized values in grams and percentages in seconds.

-FoodCraft's smart recipe adaptation modifies the ingredients and portions of any recipe to exactly match your target macros.
+FoodCraft's smart recipe adaptation changes the ingredients and portions of any recipe to exactly match your target macros.
 You keep the pleasure of eating variety while reaching your nutritional goals.

 What is the difference between macronutrients and micronutrients?

 Macronutrients (protein, carbs, fats) provide energy and are needed in large quantities (tens to hundreds of grams per day).
-Micronutrients (vitamins, minerals) do not provide energy but are essential in small quantities for the proper functioning of the body.
+Micronutrients (vitamins, minerals) don't provide energy but are essential in small quantities for the body to function properly.

-Do I have to count my macros every day?
+Do I need to count my macros every day?

-No, daily counting isn't necessary in the long term.
-Tracking your macros for 2 to 4 weeks allows you to develop a good intuition for portions.
+No, daily counting isn't necessary long-term.
+Tracking your macros for 2 to 4 weeks helps develop a good intuition for portions.
 After that, occasional check-ins are enough to stay on track.

 Can I remove a macronutrient from my diet?